TWIN CITIES PC USERS’ GROUP, INC.

-Section 4 — Notice of meetings: A notice of each business meeting shall be sent to each voting member, by mail or email, not less than two weeks prior to the meeting.
+Section 4 — Notice of meetings: A notice of each business meeting, other than the annual meeting, shall be sent to each voting member, by mail or email, not less than two weeks prior to the meeting.
 Non-business meetings shall be announced on the website and may also be announced by email.

 Section 5 — Quorum: The members present at any properly announced business meeting shall constitute a quorum.